-BARRIERS - NO INTERNET OR CELL ONLY, WANTS IT | RURAL HOUSEHOLDS
+BARRIERS - NO INTERNET OR CELL ONLY, WANTS IT | RURAL HOUSEHOLDS more affordable options that others have who are not living in a rural area" -Rural Household in Kershaw County

 Based on your experience, which of the following statements describe your situation or circumstance(s)?
 Select any that apply.